verus-lang/paper-sosp24-artifact/site/guide.md

 the correct node type (e.g. `d6515`) and (expand "Advanced") enable "Temp Filesystem Max Space" (for the `/mydata` mount).

 If you run on CloudLab, ssh into the node.
-We recommend running the following in `tmux` (or similar), so that the experiment can continue if the ssh connection drops.
-In that case you can reattach to the tmux session by ssh-ing into the node, and running `tmux attach`.
+We recommend running the following in `tmux` (or similar) so that the experiment can continue if the ssh connection drops.
+In that case, you can reattach to the tmux session by ssh-ing into the node, and running `tmux attach`.

 If you do not run on Cloudlab, at the end of the experiment you may want to clean up the the following container images,